b-ggs/c720p-chromeos-arch-setup/README.md

 - Install `xf86-video-intel` and `mesa`.
 - Add the contents of `20-intel.conf` in this repository into `/etc/X11/xorg.conf.d/20-intel.conf`.

+### Disable power button shutdown ([Reddit](https://www.reddit.com/r/archlinux/comments/40mm4v/power_button_is_really_close_to_the_backspace/))

+Since the power button is directly above the backspace, you can accidentally hit the power button by mistake, shutting down your system.

+Not sure how this is handled by other window managers, but for i3, it turns of the machine without any warning.

+To disable this, edit `/etc/systemd/logind.conf`, and change `HandlePowerKey` to `ignore`.

 ### Fix wakeup from suspend on lid close ([Arch Wiki](https://wiki.archlinux.org/index.php/Acer_C720_Chromebook#Fix_wakeup_from_suspend_on_lid_close))

 - Refer to `disable-touchpad-wakeup.conf` in this repository.